SantiagoCalligari/GarchLinux/README.md

 In terms of its development, Garch Linux is a community-driven project that is constantly improving and evolving.
 It is built on the solid foundation of Arch Linux, a well-respected and widely used distribution known for its cutting-edge software and rolling release model.

 Overall, Garch Linux is a professional and well-crafted project that is perfect for users who want a fast and efficient operating system without any unnecessary distractions.
+#Disclaimer
+I'm just one person making a Linux Distro for fun, it is almost impossible that this linux distro has no errors.
+If you want to fix something make a pull request, thank you.
 # Installation
 ## Prerequisites